lgfrbcsgo/wot-external-minimap/README.md

    Make sure you're using Python 2.

 ## Usage
-1. Start WoT and open a new blank window in web browser.
+1. Start WoT and open a new blank tab in your web browser.
 2. Open the developer tools (press F12 in Chrome).
 3. Paste the following script into the console.